 - Live Chat: Staff are waiting to chat now

 - Contact Form: Click here

-If you’re still not sure if your eligible to claim a compensation payout for a sternum fracture, then why not call us.
-It’s free and we’ve got vast experience in personal injury claims like this and we’ll let you know of the likely outcome of your case.
+If you’re still not sure if you are eligible to claim a compensation payout for a sternum fracture, then why not call us.
+It’s free and we’ve got vast experience in personal injury claims like this and we’ll let you know the likely outcome of your case.

 What damages make up personal injury claims payouts for a fractured sternum?

 When you look to claim compensation for a fractured sternum, there are different types of damages you could receive.